On this Page, you'll learn:

 - Driving in open air vehicles such as convertibles, boats, bicycles, or motorcycles

-- Touching of the eyebrow area except for when rinsing and applying the post-care cream with a cotton swab
+- Touching of the eyebrow area except for when rinsing and applying the post-care cream with clean hands or a Qtip

 - Please wash your face carefully around the eyebrow without getting water on the treated area.